Error Code 33

 Steps

-3. Open all supply and return registers Walk through every room in the house and make sure all supply registers and return air grilles are fully open and not blocked by furniture, rugs, or curtains.
-Restricted airflow at the register level has the same overheating effect as a dirty filter.
+3. Open all supply and return vents Walk the house and make sure every supply register and return grille is fully open and not blocked by furniture, rugs, or curtains.
+Closed vents restrict airflow and drive overheating.

 How to Verify